Barry McGuire: Solo career

 McGuire appeared in the 1967 film The President's Analyst with James Coburn as the character "Old Wrangler", the leader of a band which consisted of the Los Angeles group Clear Light, who were between lead vocalists; and in Werewolves on Wheels in 1971.
 In 1968 he starred for a year in the Broadway musical Hair.

 McGuire became a born-again Christian in 1971 after meeting evangelist Arthur Blessitt in October 1970.
-In 1973, he joined the Myrrh label and released the album Seeds.
-This album contained backing vocals by the family trio that would become known as the 2nd Chapter of Acts.
+In 1973, he joined the Myrrh label and released the album Seeds, which contained backing vocals by the family trio that would become known as the 2nd Chapter of Acts.
 In 1974, McGuire released his second Jesus music album, Lighten Up, which included a remake of "Eve of Destruction".
-He toured with 2nd Chapter of Acts and "A Band Called David", and in 1975 this collaborative effort resulted in the double live album To the Bride.
+He toured with 2nd Chapter of Acts and A Band Called David, and in 1975 this collaborative effort resulted in the double live album To the Bride.

 In 1976, McGuire left Myrrh and joined former Myrrh executive Billy Ray Hearn's new label, Sparrow Records.
 He recorded seven albums on Sparrow, the best known of which is Cosmic Cowboy, released in 1978.
-The title track was No. 1 on CCM Magazine's music chart for 35 weeks.
-That year McGuire also released a children's album, Bullfrogs and Butterflies, part of the Agapeland series, for Sparrow's subsidiary label, Birdwing.
-In 1978, McGuire toured England, Scotland, and Wales with the Jimmy Owens' musical The Witness, in which he played the part of the apostle Peter.
+The title track was No. 1 on CCM Magazines music chart for 35 weeks.
+That year McGuire also released a children's album, Bullfrogs and Butterflies, part of the Agapeland series, for Sparrow's subsidiary label Birdwing.
+In 1978, McGuire toured England, Scotland, and Wales with the Jimmy Owens musical The Witness, in which he played the part of the apostle Peter.
 He also played this part on the studio recording of The Witness.

 In 1985, McGuire was featured in the contemporary musical recording The Scroll, performing the character of Jesus.
 The musical was composed by Canadian singer/songwriter Bruce Stacey and was recorded in England with the National Philharmonic Orchestra.
 It also featured other contemporary Christian artists of the day.
 The Scroll was released on Light Records and was featured at three world exhibitions as a major multi-media presentation.